frescobaldi/frescobaldi/frescobaldi_app/userguide/prefs_general.md

 filename.
 You can choose whether to start with one empty document, with the last used session, or with a specific session.
 Please note that this only works when you have explicitly created a session and set it to automatically add files on save to it.
-See also [sessions].
+See also {sessions}.

 Under *When saving documents*, you can choose what to do when a document is saved, such as remembering the cursor position and marked lines, or leaving